Wham! (comics): Rivalry with Fleetway

-It must be remembered that Odhams' comics were not only trying to attack DC Thompson; they were also in rivalry with Fleetway — despite the fact that Odhams and Fleetway (formerly Associated Press) were parts of the same Mirror Group: "Alf Wallace once made a cry aside to me to illustrate the hostility between Fleetway and Odhams: 'If I were to go across to the Fleetway canteen to have lunch, they would soon order me out'".
+Odhams' comics were not only trying to attack DC Thomson; they were also in rivalry with Fleetway — despite the fact that Odhams and Fleetway (formerly Associated Press) were parts of the same Mirror Group: "Alf Wallace once made a cry aside to me to illustrate the hostility between Fleetway and Odhams: 'If I were to go across to the Fleetway canteen to have lunch, they would soon order me out'".

 Scant resources

-There were two other major factors which struck Leo as soon as he started creating Wham!: "One was that the long-term commitment on the boards of DC Thompson and Fleetway could not be taken for granted with the Odhams board.
+There were two other major factors which struck Leo as soon as he started creating Wham!: "One was that the long-term commitment on the boards of DC Thomson and Fleetway could not be taken for granted with the Odhams board.
 From an early stage, I realised that there was a power struggle going on within the Mirror Group.
-Being an outsideer I only caught glimpses of the struggle, and only belatedly realised its extent.
-The second feature of Odhams' juveniles that struck me at the beginning was that although they were part of a large group, the comics section did not have the resources of the DC Thompson comics organisation".
+Being an outsider I only caught glimpses of the struggle, and only belatedly realised its extent.
+The second feature of Odhams' juveniles that struck me at the beginning was that although they were part of a large group, the comics section did not have the resources of the DC Thomson comics organisation".

 Leo earned £8,000 in his first year at Odhams (allowing for inflation, that's around £140,000 in 2021 terms), and although it was all very well to give that kind of money to an artist who they wanted, there was no similar commitment of resources by Odhams towards a long-term trend in the comics market.
 Although these were factors which hindered Wham!'s launch, Odhams published the first issue in June 1964.